 We use that and which in almost the same way as we use who, but they refer to animals and things, not people.
 There is a difference in using which and who.
 After which, we can use a verb, a pronoun or a noun.
 After who, we usually use a verb.

 - That was the camera, which cost five hundred dollars.
-(Before verb)
+(Before verb cost)

-- That was the camera, which he bought.
-(Before pronoun)
+- That was the camera, which he (Before pronoun he)

-- That was the camera, which John liked.
-(Before noun)
+- That was the camera, which John (Before noun John)

 Whom is used to make a statement about human beings.
 It is used in place of who when it is the object of a verb or when it comes after a preposition or is an object of a preposition.